-- Combining the Northwest/Deer Valley and Northeast Areas to create the Northern Major Arterial area. - Proposing a Storm Drainage impact fee sub-area within the Northeast building block area (see Chapter 8(A)). - Including the Water Resources Acquisition Fee (WRAF) Update with this Infrastructure Financing Plan.
+- Combining the Northwest/Deer Valley and Northeast Areas to create the Northern Major Arterial area. - Proposing a Storm Drainage impact fee sub-area within the Northeast building block area (see Chapter 8(A)). - Including the Water Resources Acquisition Fee Update with this Infrastructure Financing Plan.
 Prior updates to the WRAF have been supported with separate impact fee studies, most recently the 2014 Water Resources Acquisition Fee Update Report and Infrastructure Improvements Plan.
-Details for the WRAF can be found in Chapter 11.
+Since the WRAFs are applicable citywide, opposed to only within designated impact fee areas as is the case with DIFs, land use assumptions and demand units related to the WRAFs are presented in Chapter 11.

 The boundaries of the impact fee "building block" areas are provided in Figure 1.1 on the following page.
-The boundaries of the Water Resources Acquisition impact fee area are provided in Figure 1.2.
+For the boundaries of the proposed Northeast Drainage impact fee area, please see Figure 8(A).1.
+For the boundaries of the Water Resources Acquisition impact fee area, please see Figure 11.1.